Chanomhub/ChanoX/README.md

 ## Support 🚉

-If you encounter any issues or have questions, please [open an issue](https://github.com/Chanomhub/Chanomhub-Desktop/issues) on GitHub.
+If you encounter any issues or have questions, please [open an issue](https://github.com/ChanoX/ChanoX-Desktop/issues) on GitHub.

 ---

-Made with ❤️ by the ChanomHub community
+Made with ❤️ by the ChanoX community